Petar Stojanović (footballer): International career

 Stojanović represented Slovenia at all youth international levels from under-16 to under-21.

 As a member of the Slovenia under-17 team, Stojanović appeared at the 2012 UEFA European Under-17 Championship, where he scored one goal.
 He debuted for the senior squad against Colombia on 18 November 2014.
 At the time, he was 19 years, one month and 11 days old and became the youngest debutant in the national team, surpassing the previous record set by Rene Mihelič seven years earlier.

 On 1 September 2021, he scored his first goal for the national team in the 2022 FIFA World Cup qualifying match against Slovakia, which ended in a 1–1 draw.

+Stojanović was named by head coach Matjaž Kek in Slovenia's 26-man squad for UEFA Euro 2024.